2018-19 Theme Verse:

 16-32 measures of an etude or band piece

 Our main ensemble, Symphonic Band, meets during the 1st period of the school day.
 All students involved in our instrumental program are also in Symphonic Band.
-Current students get band information through the Band Edmodo page.

 This class meets at the same time and is part of the Symphonic Band.
 It is an opportunity for students who already have a strong foundation on their instruments to study music at a more advanced level.
 In addition to the regular band requirements, honors students have numerous requirements to fulfill outside of class.

 - Texas Private (TPSMEA) and Public School (TMEA/UIL/ATSSB) All-State ensembles